 The objective of our graduate program is to provide coursework and applied opportunities that meet the educational goals of the individual student.
 The MA degree can be obtained with both thesis and non-thesis options.
 Regardless of a students’ primary educational goals, our graduate program is designed to strengthen quantitative skills and provide students with research experience that will increase one’s competitiveness when applying to Ph.D. programs in psychology and/or for positions where these skills are required.

 The program is designed to be 2 years (4 semesters).
 Students often take extra time after finishing coursework to finish their thesis projects.

 Yes, we have competitive funding available in the form of Graduate Assistantships and a small number of tuition waivers.
 These GA assignments support our undergraduate courses and range from large Introductory Psychology sections to survey content courses (e.g., social, developmental) as well as statistics and research methods courses.
 These Graduate Assistantships provide a tuition reduction and a stipend for Graduate Assistant work.
 GA hours are initially allocated during the application review process and are finalized just before the semester begins.
 For the 2013-14 academic year 100% of our full-time graduate students had some form of funding.

-What do your MA students do after graduation?View answer
+What do graduates from your MA program do?View answer